 We are behavior machines of past and future, stability, and reform.
 The constellation of our personality sets our openness to outsiders and change, or desire to block them.
 It establishes our defense of the rich or the poor.
 It calibrates the tension on our borders.
 Writ large, the effects can be global human storms.
 Small communities are simplicity magnets, attracting and holding few, and the same in simpler networks.
 They virtually define conservatism.
 Larger communities are complexity magnets: Their gravity attracts a broad range of different types that fuel and expand their more complex economy and culture.
 They echo progressives.

 We are behavior machines of gender and sexuality, we arrive already connected to the WiFi of sexual and gender identity; feeling “this is me” about being male or female, and straight or gay.
 Desire begins speaking like a compass needle and we become the expression of what we want, and what we don’t.
 These patterns are non-binary but finite and predictable.
 Extremely small numbers of truly neither this nor that sexuality occur.
 But instead of oppressing these statistical anomalies or holding them up as a new vision of what society SHOULD be, we should let everyone pursue happiness without fear of getting stomped.
 The current effort to ENFORCE non-binary gender roles in children seems as invasive, controlling, coercive, and tone-deaf as old-school homosexual conversion “therapy”.

-We are behavior machines of a personality spectrum of narcissists and saints, of dull normal and brilliant obsession, of novelty and routine, cooperation, and resistance.
+We are behavior machines with a personality spectrum including narcissists and saints, dull normal and brilliance, novelty and tradition, cooperation, and resistance.